prasy-loyola/notes.koplugin/README.md

 Download this project as .zip file and extract into KOReader's plugin directory

 ## How to use it?
-Once the app is loaded, you will see the `NEW: Notes` option under the first icon at the top-left.
+Once the app is loaded, you will see the `NEW: Notes` option under the tools menu.

 Draw using a stylus/hand in the canvas area.